asystemsguy/REST_presentation/src/presentation.md

 # Backend basics

-## Data format of HTTP response - JSON
+## Data format of HTTP response

-Server usually send data back upon a request in HTTP response.
+Server usually send data back upon a request in HTTP response, this can be any text format you like.
+One popular format ( used by this tutorial ) is JSON.

 Sample JSON object of response object